robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 (Legendre 1993; Chave 2013).
 The effect of scale in ecology has been explored through species distributions (Elith et al 2009) habitat selection (Mayor et al 2007) and food webs (Sugihara et al 1989).
-Scale can be considered for all types of measured quantities9 including spatial and temporal variables, as well as behavioural variables including sociality.
+Scale can be considered for all types of measured quantities including spatial and temporal variables, as well as behavioural variables, including sociality.

 Sociality exists across scales (Whitehead 2008).
-For example, grooming and mating relationships requires close proximity between conspecifics and occur over brief time periods (e.g. Carter et al. 2015), whereas social association represents shared space use by members of the same social group (Franks et al. 2010).
+For example, grooming and mating relationships require close proximity between conspecifics and occur over brief time periods (e.g. Carter et al. 2015), whereas social association represents shared space use by members of the same social group (Franks et al. 2010).
 Further, home range overlap among individuals is a coarse scale of sociality, where individuals share space over larger spatial and temporal scales (e.g. Piza-Roca et al. 2018).
-Shared space is a requirement for most types of social interactions, however, it remains unclear whether coarser scales of sociality, including social association and home range overlap, vary predictably with social interaction (Castles et al. 2014; Farine 2015).
+Shared space is a requirement for most types of social interactions.
+However, it remains unclear whether coarser scales of sociality, including social association and home range overlap, vary predictably with social interaction (Castles et al. 2014; Farine 2015).
 Social scale can be defined as the type of relationship observed (Farine 2015) and these relationships can be explicitly defined and measured in social network analyses (Farine et al. 2015).

-Animal social network analysis are a well-developed tool used to measure the relationships of individuals and organization of social systems (Krause et al 2009; Wey et al. 2008; Croft et al. 2008).
+Animal social network analysis is a well-developed tool used to measure the relationships of individuals and organization of social systems (Krause et al 2009; Wey et al. 2008; Croft et al. 2008).
 Social network analyses provide insight into interspecific interactions and the